 Here's the best part: these roasted parmesan garlic potatoes are super easy to prep in advance.
 If you're entertaining or just want to save some time, you can cut the potatoes and toss them in olive oil, salt, and pepper ahead of time.
 You can also mix up the Parmesan, garlic, and herbs in a separate container.
 When it's time to cook, just combine everything and pop it in the oven.

-For crispy potatoes, starchy varieties like Russets or red potatoes are your best bet.
-Russets will give you the crispiest result, while red potatoes provide a nice balance of crispy skin and tender interior.
-The small Youkon will give you a creamier testure.
+For crispy potatoes, starchy varieties like Yukon Gold, Russets, or fingerling potatoes are your best bet.
+Russets will give you the crispiest result, while Yukon potatoes crisp nicely but give you a creamier internal texture..

 Best Way - Oven: